CliffCanan/rs-meteor/README.md

     :::bash
     git clone git@bitbucket.org:rentscene/rs-2.git

+# Deployment

-There are two Mup configuration files.
-They are place in:
+The project is deployed with Meteor UP.
+There are two MUP configuration files:

     :::bash
     /mup/dev/mup.json
     /mup/prod/mup.json

-In order to deploy current version of the application to development server call this command from the root directory:
+To deploy the project to *development* server, run the following command from the project directory:

     :::bash
     ./bin/deploy dev

-and if you want to deploy to live site use:
+To deploy the project to *production* server, run the following command from the project directory:

     :::bash
     ./bin/deploy prod

-It takes about 10 minutes until the script is finished.
+The deployment process takes about 10 minutes.